 Skuld is exposed to counterparty risk through transactions with reinsurance companies, banks, derivative counterparties, members and clients.
 The majority of bond holdings consist of highly rated issues.
-The average rating of bonds is AA (as defined by S&P).
+The average rating of bonds is AA.
 Minimum rating requirements are applied to reinsurers and banks, enabling efficient control of counterparty risk.
 Bank guarantees issued in favour of the Group shall not be rated below A investment grade.